photoprism/photoprism/README.md

 **PhotoPrism is 100% self-funded and independent.** Your [continued support](https://link.photoprism.app/membership) helps us [provide more features to the public](https://www.photoprism.app/oss/faq#what-functionality-is-generally-available), release [regular updates](https://docs.photoprism.app/release-notes/), and remain independent!

-Sponsors enjoy additional features, including access to [interactive world maps](https://try.photoprism.app/library/places), and can join our private chat room to connect with [our team](https://www.photoprism.app/about/team) and other sponsors.
+Our sponsors enjoy additional features, including access to [interactive world maps](https://try.photoprism.app/library/places), and can join our private chat room to connect with [our team](https://www.photoprism.app/about/team) and other sponsors.
 We currently have the following sponsorship options:

 - [GitHub Sponsors](https://link.photoprism.app/sponsor) is priced in USD and also offers [one-time donations](https://link.photoprism.app/donate)
 - [Patreon](https://link.photoprism.app/patreon) is priced in Euro and also offers yearly payments